PiyumiPerera123/Sales-Performance-Dashboard-Syntecxhub-Task/README.md

-#  Sales Performance Dashboard – Syntecxhub Training Project
+#  Sales Performance Dashboard – Syntecxhub Project

 ##  Project Overview
 This project is a **Sales Performance Dashboard** developed as part of a Data Analytics training program at Syntecxhub.